nene/prettier-plugin-sql-cst/STYLE_GUIDE.md

 Undecided:

-- :question: Should `CAST(x AS type)` expression be lowercase (treating it as a builtin function) or uppercase (treating it as a builtin expression)? (currently: UPPERCASE)
+- :question: Should `CAST(x AS type)` expression be lowercase (treating it as a builtin function) or uppercase (treating it as a builtin expression)?
+  SQLFluff treats `CAST()` as a function and applies upper/lower case depending on how it's configured for functions.
+  Though that will lead to somewhat odd syntax when keywords are uppercase and function names lowercase, resulting in `cast(x AS TYPE)`.
+  (currently: UPPERCASE)

 ## Aliases